 You should now see that all your files got properly renamed.
 The system will automatically add a number in brackets at the end of the file, which represents the file sequence number:

-6) Backup Your Photos
+6. Backup Your Photos

 How often should you be backing up?
-I suggest backing up every time you add more photographs or when you work on your pictures.
+I suggest performing backups every time you add more photographs or when you work on your pictures.
 I personally try to do it every time I upload new photos from my camera and I highly recommend that you do the same.
 Unfortunately, most people do not recognize the value of backups until their equipment fails.
 I once lost two weeks of my photography just because I forgot to backup my photos!
 Lesson learned, now I try to backup as often as I can and I store my images in four different locations – I do not want to ever lose my data again.

 Hi Nasim, thank you for this! helped me confirm I am was the good track :)